Perceptions

 A large proportion of people do not perceive prescription misuse to be a great risk in LAC, though more people believe it is a great risk for youth than they do for adults.

-More than half (54.5%) of LAC residents believed youth greatly risked harming themselves if they occasionally misuse prescription medications (Figure 6).
+Similarly, about 69% of LAC residents believed youth greatly risked harming themselves if they occasionally misuse prescription medications (Figure 6).

 Females were more likely than males to perceive a great risk of harm from misusing prescription medication to both adults and youth (Figures 9-10).